 7. Interns can find support, camaraderie, solidarity, joy, and connection within a tight-knit community of people (i.e., Dr. Hammer and fellow interns, plus leaders and volunteers in the progressive community organizations in which the interns volunteer) all committed to growing together and working side by side toward progressive social change.
 This also represents a great professional networking opportunity.
 Each internship cohort is kept small (maximum of 15 interns) to help maximize connection and personal attention.

-8. If your undergraduate degree program allows you to earn course credit for completing an internship/externship/volunteer experience/field placement/rotation, Dr. Hammer is happy to complete the necessary paperwork (within reason) to allow you to earn that course credit.
+8. If you are in an undergraduate degree program that allows you to earn course credit for completing an internship/externship/volunteer experience/field placement/rotation, Dr. Hammer is happy to complete the necessary paperwork (within reason) to allow you to earn that course credit.

 How do I know this will be a high-quality internship experience?